Villa schools in Abu Dhabi

 - These schools are not purpose built facilities, and are often run down, overcrowded, and generally unpleasant in the opinion of many, especially the schools that have been operating for many years.

-- The flip side of those comments is that families of pupils attending cheap villa schools simply cannot afford to pay the higer fees at the better resourced schools even if places are available (often they are not), and the villa schools do not have the revenue to upgrade their facilities.
+- The flip side of those comments is that families of pupils attending cheap villa schools simply cannot afford to pay the higher fees at the better resourced schools even if places are available (often they are not), and the villa schools do not have the financial resources to upgrade their facilities.

 Villa school categories in Abu Dhabi

 - Category 1: Schools with potential - ADEC will support school operators to develop new schools.